SergioSKA27/Tiny-Editor/README.md

 pip install st-tiny-editor
 ```

-To improve the usage section, we can provide a clearer explanation of how to use the `tiny_editor` function along with examples.
-Here's the revised usage section:

 ## Usage

 The `tiny_editor` function initializes a text editor with specified parameters and default values if not provided.